 The End Predatory Court Fees Act

-On September 29th, elected officials and advocates from the No Price on Justice coalition held a digital press conference to announce the introduction of the End Predatory Court Fees Act (A.2348/S.3979), sponsored by Senator Julia Salazar and Assemblymember Yuh-Line Niou.
-The legislation proposed would eliminate court fees, mandatory minimum fines, incarceration on the basis of unpaid fines and fees, and garnishment of commissary accounts.
+Sponsored by Senator Julia Salazar and Assemblymember Yuh-Line Niou, the End Predatory Court Fees Act (A.2348B/S.3979C) would eliminate court fees, mandatory minimum fines, incarceration on the basis of unpaid fines and fees, and garnishment of commissary accounts.

 Learn everything you need to know about the End Predatory Court Fees Act in our latest fact sheet.